Note the pipe operator in this

 compute.
 Hence, although it is a more accurate portrayal of the layer

-information, it is not the default option (and sf
+information, it is not the default option (and sf is only a

 “Suggested” not required package).